 Typically a musician or a band has a specific genre they make music for.
 However, it is not uncommon or impossible for a song or an album to include influences from multiple different genres.

 For example, South Korean popular music is heavily influenced by other genres within its music scene.
-One of the most notable ways you can see this is many of the idol groups contain one member specializing in rap, while rap is also its own genre of music.
+One of the most notable ways you can see this is many idol groups contain one member specializing in rap, while rap is also its own genre of music.

 Similarly, with each group having its own song style set to distinguish them from other groups, one group may lean more towards the rock genre while another group’s songs may lean more heavily toward electronic sounds.

-Besides pop music, you can typically find the following music genres: ballad, hip-hop, r&b, indie, rock, and trot.
+Besides pop music, you can typically find the following music styles or genres: ballad, hip-hop, r&b, indie, rock, and trot.
 There are also many subgenres of traditional music.
 Next, let’s take a closer look at each music genre!

 Although in many other music scenes, ballads are considered more of a musical style, in South Korea, it is its own genre.
 Numerous artists have made impactful careers in Korea by singing ballads only.

 The majority of the songs have to do with love and relationships.
 They can be songs confessing love, or they can be songs about hurt after a breakup.
 For example, Park Hyo Shin and Im Jae Beom are incredibly popular Korean ballad singers.
 Korean ballad songs can fit seamlessly together with pop, rock, and even trot music genres.